Could Painful Intimacy: When Physical Closeness Starts Feeling Stressful Be About More Than Physical Pain?

 What Actually Helps

 The first thing that helps is taking the pain seriously.
 Pain that repeats should not be dismissed as “normal enough” or something that simply has to be tolerated.
-When physical closeness starts feeling stressful, the relationship needs honesty, not minimization.
+When physical closeness starts feeling stressful, the relationship needs honesty, not minimisation.

 The second thing that helps is removing pressure immediately.
 The goal should never be to force the body through discomfort.
 The goal should be to create safety, clarity, and the space needed to understand what is actually happening.